-During the investigation, it was observed as per Original BL No. OSLPZUMUN3079224 dated 07.08.2024 having shipped on board date 31.07.2024 was resumed during the search conducted at the office of M/s Paramount Sealinks Pvt.
-Ltd. (General Agent working in India on behalf of M/s Ocean Star line) and as per other evidences gathered during investigation that the imported goods i.e. Watermelon Seeds have been loaded on board after 30th June 2024 and hence are restricted goods as per Notification no. 05/2023 dated 05.04.2024 issued by the DGFT.
-Thus, it appears that the imported goods by M/s Omprakash Dinesh Kumar, under Bill of Entry No. 5802241 dated 25.09.2024 filed at Mundra Custom House, appears to have been mis-declared in documents submitted to the Customs.
-Therefore, there being a reasonable belief that the said goods are liable for confiscation under the provisions of Section 111 of the Customs Act, the same was placed under seizure under Section 110 of the Customs Act, 1962 vide Seizure Memo dated 18.10.2024.
+During the investigation, it was observed that the imported goods i.e. Watermelon Seeds the imported goods i.e. Watermelon Seeds have been loaded on board after 30th June 2024 and hence are restricted goods as per Notification no. 05/2023 dated 05.04.2024 issued by the DGFT.
+Thus, it appears that the imported goods by M/s Nishi Overseas, under both Bill of Entry No. 5506498 dated 09.09.2024 and Bill of Entry No. 5798005 dated 25.09.2024 filed at Mundra Custom House, appears to have been mis-declared in documents submitted to the Customs.
+Therefore, there being a reasonable belief that that the said goods are liable for confiscation under the provisions of Section 111 of the Customs Act, the same were placed under seizure under Section 110 of the Customs Act, 1962 vide Seizure Memo dated 30.11.2024 .

-7. Brief of investigation conducted and liability of imported goods for confiscation:
+7 .
+Brief of investigation conducted and liability of imported goods for confiscation:

-7.1 Investigation conducted by DRI has revealed that the containers covered under Bill of Entry No. 5802241 dated 25.09.2024, were shipped from Sudan port on 31.07.2024, well beyond the cut-off date of 30.06.2024 specified in DGFT Notification No. 05/2023 dated 05.04.2024.
-The Original BL No. OSLPZUMUN3079224 dated 07.08.2024 having shipped on board date 31.07.2024 was resumed during the search conducted at the office of M/s Paramount Sealinks Pvt.
-Ltd. (General Agent working in India on behalf of M/s Ocean Star line) confirms that the containers were received at the port on 31.07.2024, further corroborating the lapse in compliance with the notification's timeline.
-Moreover, email correspondences and other evidence clearly demonstrate that a forged Bill of Lading No. OSLSBL-971/24 was created, falsely reflecting the 'shipped on board' date as 26.06.2024, instead of the actual date of 31.07.2024.
+7.1 Investigation conducted by DRI has revealed that the containers covered under both Bill of Entry No. 5506498 dated 09.09.2024 and Bill of Entry No. 5798005 dated 25.09.2024 were shipped from Sudan port on 15.07.2024 and 31.07.2024 respectively well beyond the cut-off date of 30.06.2024 specified in DGFT Notification No. 05/2023 dated 05.04.2024.
+Moreover, email correspondences and other evidence clearly demonstrate that forged Bills of Lading bearing No. OSLSBL-970/24 and OSLSBL-980/24 were created, falsely reflecting the 'shipped on board' date as 26.06.2024, instead of the actual Shipped-on-Borad date i.e. 31.07.2024 and 15.07.2024 respectively.
 This deliberate manipulation of shipping documents was aimed at unlawfully availing the benefits under the DGFT Notification No. 05/2023.
-The investigation indicates that the importer, in collusion with representatives of M/s Paramount Sealinks Pvt.
-Ltd., M/s Ocean star line, and TagwaBadri, Marketing executive of M/s Eastern shipping Co.
-Ltd. Sudan, orchestrated the falsification of relevant dates on the Bill of Lading to facilitate the clearance of restricted cargo.
-By doing so, the importer has failed to adhere to the conditions of DGFT Notification No. 05/2023, thereby violating the provisions of the Foreign Trade Policy 2023.
-During the investigation, it is evident that Shri Bharat Parmar, as the branch manager, was kept fully informed of all communications, as Shri Tagva Badri, the Marketing Executive at Eastern Shipping Co.
-Ltd., had sent him the forged documents via email.
+The investigation indicates that the importer, in collusion with Ahmed Zunnoon, Pricing Executive, M/s.
+Oceanic Group, Pakistan, Tagwa Badri, Marketing Executive, Eastern Shipping Co.
+Ltd., Sudan, Nazik Mohyeldein, Senior Export Executive, Eastern Shipping Co.
+Ltd., Sudan, Mohit Kumar, Paramount Sealink Pvt.
+Ltd., Gandhidham and Shri Bharat Himmatal Parmar, Branch Manager of M/s Paramount Sealink Pvt.
+Ltd, to facilitate the clearance of restricted cargo.
+By doing so, the importer has failed to adhere to the conditions of DGFT Notification No. 05/2023, thereby violating the provisions of the Foreign Trade

+Policy 2023.
 This constitutes a serious breach of regulatory compliance and evidences deliberate intent to mislead customs authorities.